-FROM fledgling painter to in-demand exhibitor, Sarah Bowkett’s journey from canvas to display has been nothing short of incredible – so much so that she has attracted the attention of national broadcaster Prime7 on the eve of her maiden exhibition at the Parkes Shire Library foyer on Monday August 20.
+FROM fledgling painter to in-demand exhibitor, Sarah Bowkett’s journey from canvas to display has been nothing short of incredible – so much so that she has attracted the attention of national broadcaster Prime7 on the eve of her maiden exhibition on Friday September 14 through to Friday September 21 at the Parkes Shire Library foyer.

 Guided by renowned art therapist Maralyn Nash, Sarah has gone from strength to strength not only as an artist but also with her confidence and self-belief.